Amphiachyris dracunculoides (DC.) Nutt.

 Origin - Native to U.S.

 Other info. - This attractive little species can be found in the southwest corner of Missouri.
 Although it is not seen in the plant photo above, the plant nearly always grows from a single trunk-like base and then branches widely in the upper half (the whole plant being as wide or wider than tall).
-This species grows in profusion along roadsides in the Great Plains and is quite common there.
+This species grows in profusion along roadsides in parts of the Great Plains and is quite common there.
 It is far less abundant in Missouri.

 Photographs taken at Tall Grass Prairie National Preserve, KS., 9-18-06.